heroku/heroku-buildkits/README.md

     1   2012/06/28 17:23:06

     $ heroku buildkits:rollback mycorp/awesomepack 2
-    Rolling back mycorp/awesomepack buildpack...
+    Rolling back mycorp/awesomepack buildkit...
 Rolled back to 2 as revision 4 done

-## Buildpack Users
+## Buildkit Users

-The `buildkits:set` command will configure an app to use a given buildpack.
+The `buildkits:set` command will configure an app to use a given buildkit.

 	$ heroku buildkits:set kr/inline -a myapp